daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-11-28-Symbiont-gene-expression-in-Mcap2020-developmental-time-series.md

 ## Filtering

 First, I filtered our data based on gene counts.
-There were 102,507 genes in the concatenated genome.
+There were 102,507 genes in the concatenated genome (total number of genes in both genomes).
 After removing those that were not in our dataset (row sums = 0), there were 3,489 genes in our gene count matrix.
+We would expect a lower number of genes expressed than present in the genome because symbionts in symbiosis with the host are in only one life stage cycle.

 PoverA specfies the minimum count for a proportion of samples for each gene.
 Here, we are using a pOverA of 0.07.
 This is because we have 38 samples with a minimum of n=3 samples per lifestage.
 Therefore, we will accept genes that are present in 3/38 = 0.07 of the samples because we expect different expression by life stage.
 We are further setting the minimum count of genes to 5, such that 7% of the samples must have a gene count of >5 in order for the gene to remain in the data set.

 After PoverA filtering, we have 1,218 genes in our data set.
-This gene count is quite small given the number of genes that returned a sum of 0.
-This indicates that we have a low representation of gene expression in the symbiont.
-We will proceed with exploratory analysis, but it is likely that this data set is not sufficient for analysis in this project.
+[Kenkel & Matz 2017](https://www.nature.com/articles/s41559-016-0014) also looked at symbiont gene expression using TagSeq data.
+They found ~1,700 genes in their study in the symbiont and >7,000 in the host.
+They did not do any additional steps in RNA extraction to specifically target the symbiont.
+In this study they used a PoverA of (10, 0.9) and looked at adult samples.

 ## Visualing differences by lifestage